Quora User, 17, Claims To Have Caught Dad Snooping In On Sex Story Call While Pleasuring Himself

-A user of the Q&A website Quora shared a troubling, yet intriguing tale that altered the way she thought of her father.
+A user of the Q&A website Quora shared a troubling, yet intriguing tale that altered the way she thought of her father forever.

 Elite Daily has noted a now-viral post that was made by an anonymous 17-year-old girl who relayed what she says is the “creepiest moment” she ever witnessed from one of her parents, and boy, is it a doozy.